matrix-org/matrix-spec-proposals/proposals/2716-importing-history-into-existing-rooms.md

 There are a bunch of security considerations here - see below.

+This doesn't provide a way for a HS to tell an AS that a client has tried to call /messages beyond the beginning of a room, and that the AS should try to lazy-insert some more messages (as per https://github.com/matrix-org/matrix-doc/issues/698).
+For this MSC to be properly useful, we might want to flesh that out.

 ## Alternatives

 We could insist that we use the SS API to import history history in this manner rather than